 Hello and welcome.
 My name is Jason and I’m a designer, software programmer, interactive artist and entrepreneur.
 My current focus is health related startups.
 You’ll often find me at the coal-face.

 I have been known to specialise in interactive design, working with a diverse range of clients from Universities and Local Governments, to families and individuals.
 I’ve created immensely popular interactive installations, featured in public exhibition and in online media publications.

 Prior to all of this I worked to design and build new architectural spaces, helping families define and realise their own personal definition of home.
-My work has been exhibited in Edinburgh, London, Pittsburgh and Sydney including the Edinburgh University Architecture gallery, Tap Gallery, Sydney Customs House and the 2009, 2011 and 2012 editions of the Vivid Sydney festival.
+My work has been exhibited in Edinburgh, London, Pittsburgh and Sydney including the Edinburgh University Architecture gallery, Tap Gallery, Sydney Customs House as well as the ’09, ’11, ’12 and ’13 editions of the Vivid Sydney festival.